johnbartholomew/libnfa/manual.markdown

 ## Licence

-  Copyright (C) 2014 John Bartholomew
+  Copyright © 2014 John Bartholomew

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages